Nathan Alterman: Literary career

-Alterman translated Shakespeare, Molière, Racine, Gozzi, Molnar, Lully, Dostoevsky, Bernard Shaw, Ionesco, Courteline, Priestley, Barrie, Anouilh, de Beaumarchais, Jonson,Labiche, Ostrovsky into Hebrew and Yiddish.
-He wrote the lyrics of the famous Moshe Vilenski song Kalaniyot, sung by Shoshana Damari.
+He also wrote One from the GHL (GHL is a Hebrew acronym for overseas draft), which refers to the nearly 20,000 of Holocaust survivors and other Jewish refugees who immigrated to the newly created State of Israel and were immediately drafted into the Israel Defense Forces and sent to the front lines.
+They had no military training, and some 300 died in battle shortly after they immigrated to Israel.
+The poem was published in Davar on the last day of the war, in protest of the inhumane treatment of these soldiers.
+The poem contrasts the sacrifice of these soldiers with the pretension of the state to be a safe homeland for Jewish refugees.

+Later the poem was set to music by Shem Tov Levy and first performed by Arik Einstein in his 1985 album Land Product.
+It is often sung during the Israeli Remembrance Day and in ceremonies marking the 1948 war of independence.

 Some of Alterman's poems have been turned into popular songs, e.g., "A meeting with no end" (פגישה לאין קץ).
 An episode in Season 3 of the Israeli Netflix show Shtisel is named after one of his poems, "First Smile," which is read at a memorial service during the show.
 An English-language translation of "First Smile" by Robert Friend (from Found in Translation, Toby Press, 2006) is also included in the episode.

 Political activism

-During the 1950s, Alterman was opposed to the martial law imposed at the time on Israel's Arab citizens (until 1966), and was also strongly supportive of workers' struggle such as the 1952 sailors' strike which was suppressed by the Ben Gurion Government.
+During the 1950s, Alterman was opposed to the martial law imposed at the time on Israel's Arab citizens (until 1966), and was also strongly supportive of workers' struggles, such as the 1952 sailors' strike, which was suppressed by the Ben Gurion Government.

-After the Six-Day War, Alterman was one of the founders of the Movement for Greater Israel finding himself in alliance with right-wing activists whom he greatly opposed in earlier times of his career.
+After the Six-Day War, Alterman was one of the founders of the Movement for Greater Israel, finding himself in alliance with right-wing activists whom he greatly opposed in earlier times of his career.
 He criticized David Ben-Gurion (who only held at the time the position of a Knesset member, but was still influential) for being too willing to give up the territories captured during the war in return for a peace agreement.